 According to a recent Accenture survey “77% of executives state that their technology architecture is becoming very critical to the overall success of their organisation”.
 A percentage no doubt increased given the experiences IT decision-makers (ITDMs) have been through of late.
 And now is the time to ensure their IT is ‘future focused’, building resilience into the business through cost optimised, agile and scalable infrastructure.

 Whether current IT infrastructure is situated on-premise, in the public cloud or hybrid cloud (on-prem plus cloud components), a key focus should be on cost optimisation.
 Thereby allowing increased focus on new business value creation.

 Cost optimisation involves reducing time spent managing and maintaining systems as well as ensuring any new investment is flexible and can scale easily with their business growth.

 For on-premises IT, Hyperconverged infrastructure (HCI) is being increasingly deployed for the very reasons of reduced management and increased scalability.
 There are a variety of offerings from players such as Nutanix, VMware and Microsoft, supported by leading hardware OEMs.

-For those utilising the Public cloud, there are several ways to ensure that costs are optimised.
-In fact, usually, the major cloud providers have tools to help you optimise costs.
+For those utilising the public cloud, there are several ways to ensure that costs are optimised.
+The major cloud providers have tools to help you optimise costs.
 These include consolidating and refactoring workloads to take advantage of the cloud rather than just ‘lift and shift’ of existing workloads.
 Monitoring utilisation of reserved compute instances and storage.
 Using spot instances rather than reserved if appropriate.

-Here at TBT, we're already helping our clients navigate this changing landscape and ensuring our projects deliver maximum impact and reach.
+Here at TBT, we're helping our clients navigate this changing landscape.
+Ensuring our projects deliver maximum value.